w3c/wai-website/pages/about/groups/agwg.md

 ### Contribute without joining the group

-There are many ways you can contribute without being a member of the working group:
+There are ways you can contribute without being a member of the working group:

 * **Comment on publications:** During development, the group publishes working drafts for public comment &mdash; these are announced on the [WAI News pages](/news/) and on the [WAI Interest Group mailing lists](/about/groups/waiig/#mailinglist).
 * **Raise, comment on, or propose fixes to WCAG issues:** If you’re aware of an issue with any of the published WCAG 2.x resources, W3C welcomes you to [raise a new issue on GitHub](https://github.com/w3c/wcag/issues/) &mdash; you can also comment on and, even better, propose solutions for existing issues.